wagnertimo/wagnertimo.github.io/_posts/2017-04-18-Python-and-Deep-Learning-Keras.md

   feature: keras.svg
 comments: true
 categories: [Python, Keras, Deep Learning]
+excerpt: "General Introduction to the Deep Learning API Keras."
 ---

 The difficulty of [Theano](/Python-and-Deep-Learning-Theano) and [TensorFlow](/Python-and-Deep-Learning-Tensorflow) is that it can take a lot of code to create even very simple neural network models.